Scoobydoo181/Afili8/readme.md

 # Afili8

 ## Description
-A SaaS API for afiliate marketing
+A SaaS API for afiliate marketing.
+Users register, then on their site, whenever they recieve a request to a path that corresponds to a referral code, they redirect to their sale page anduse the verify functionality to check if it's a valid referral code, then they use the increment functionality to assign the completed sale to the referral code owner.

 ## API Usage
 Endpoint | Paramaters | Description